arriIsHere/arri.gay/src/articles/old/2016/08/05/index.md

 abstractAuthor: Carl Sagan
 ---

+## Note from future Arri

+This is an older blog post, feel free to read through it if you like but I have since moved to using [eleventy](//www.11ty.io/). you can read more about it in [Eleventy Won](/articles/old/2019/03/03/).

+---

 ## So...I Made a Blog.

 Over the past few months I have been revamping my web presence.
 This endeavor started out as